acquia/lightning/UPDATE.md

         * Action to take if filter value does not validate: Display all results for the specified field
       * Under the "More" section, "Allow multiple values" should be checked.
+    * If the view has the media bundle as an exposed filter (most likely named "Media: Bundle"), edit it and set the "Yield to argument" select box to the name of the argument you just created (which will probably be "Media:
+      Bundle").
+If you don't see the "Yield to argument" select box, clear all caches and try again.
     * Save the view.

 ## 2.0.6 to 2.1.0